jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 Note that based on the version you take, you will not be able to do those changes because our repository has changed a lot after some steps of the lab.
 If you want to take a version that works go on the commit number [`835edb1a3e`](https://github.com/jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/tree/835edb1a3e6406011029e3e1af12fd566f7639fe).

-#### **[M3]** Based on your previous answers, you have detected some issues in the current solution.
+#### [M3] Based on your previous answers, you have detected some issues in the current solution.
 Now propose a better approach at a high level.

 In our solution. we have to add and configure each new node manually.
 This could be sometimes lengthy and painful to do so.
-Therefore, a new approach more dynamic could be more than welcome in order to make adding a node faster.
+Therefore, a new approach, more dynamic, could be more than welcome in order to make adding, removing or editing a node easier and faster.

-#### **[M4]** You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
+#### [M4] You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

 You could create a script that adds to the configuration file the name of the node and the info needed dynamically. `HaProxy` offers a *runtime API*  that allows us to do so.
 A more detailed solution could be found [here](https://www.haproxy.com/blog/dynamic-scaling-for-microservices-with-runtime-api/).

-#### **[M5]** In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.
+#### [M5] In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.

 #### For example to monitor the distributed system as a whole it is common to collect in one centralised place all the logs produced by the different machines.
 Therefore we need a process running on each machine that will forward the logs to the central place.
 (We could also imagine a central tool that reaches out to each machine to gather the logs.
 That's a push vs. pull problem.)
 It is quite common to see a push mechanism used for this kind of task.

 #### Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?